phil-opp/blog_os/blog/content/posts/01-multiboot-kernel/index.md

 date = "2015-08-18"
 +++

 This post explains how to create a minimal x86 operating system kernel.
 In fact, it will just boot and print `OK` to the screen.
-The following blog posts we will extend it using the [Rust] programming language.
+In subsequent blog posts we will extend it using the [Rust] programming language.

 [Rust]: http://www.rust-lang.org/